 Stair Entrance upto 2nd Floor – €7,00 for adults, €50 for children (12-24) years, €3,00 for children ( 4-11) years, differently abled and French job seekers

 Situated in the heart of the city, Louvre is the most visited and most popular art museum and gallery in the entire world.
+It is also amongst the most beautiful places to visit in Paris.
 Spread over sprawling 21,000 hectares, this museum is located in a royal fort, also called the Louvre.
 The relics of the same are still visible in the basement area.

 Don’t miss: Leonardo da Vinci’s Mona Lisa, Winged Victory of Samothrace, Michelangelo’s Dying Slave, Lamassus, and Great Sphinx of Tanis

 Opening hours: 9 am to 10: 30 pm on Wednesday and Friday and rest of the days from 9 am to 6 pm.
 It is closed on Tuesday.